krivse/CheckCourseCoinsBot/README.md

 * Repeating the algorithm will add another pair or set new values
 * When the threshold value is reached, the pair is automatically deleted
+* The default polling time is 20 seconds
 ~~~~

 #### Launch the application with docker-compose: